ajcumine/CV/README.md

 ##### MEng Mechanical (Aeronautic) Engineering - 2nd Class (Division 1) Honours

 - Gained an understanding of basic programming while learning C++ and Matlab.
-- Worked on group projects, researching current technologies and designing a product as a solution to engineering problems, such as a hybrid, electric, cargo vehicle for the developing world.
+- Worked on group projects, researching current technologies and designing a product as a solution to engineering problems, such as a hybrid, electric, cargo vehicle for the developing world, and an electric passenger aircraft.
-- Studied project management, product design and maunfacture amongst more technical, engineering based subjects.
+- Studied project management, product design and manufacture amongst more technical, engineering based subjects.

 ### Makers Academy, February 2014 - May 2014.